rayzlui/new_mastermind/README.md

 Since strings were going to make a worse user experience and/or be harder to work with, I eliminated it from contention.
 In terms of how I was planning to use them, arrays and hashes had similar positives and negatives.
 I chose arrays because I felt like it would be easier to work with due to the ability of looking up by index (which is an abstraction of what we want to accomplish when we want to allow users to change their code at a certain index).
 It felt more intuitive.
 Plus, Javascript arrays have a lot more built in methods than Javascript Object/Hashmap.

+### Creating The Check Function
 Once I settled on using arrays as the code storages, I worked out the check function.
-We needed our check function to provide feedback (correct + inlocation aka correct2x and correct+notinlocation aka correct1x).
+We needed our check function to provide feedback (correct + in location aka correct2x and correct+notinlocation aka correct1x).
 So we decided to store the number of correct + in location and correct + not in location in hash (we could do an array as well, but having strong key names made it easier to work with ie check['correct2x'] is easier than check[0]).

 So it looked like this: feedback = {correct2x: 0, correct1x: 0}, correct2x being correct num and correct location, whilst correct1x being correct num only.
 (I ended up using redPegs and whitePegs due to familiarity the terms with the board game version of Mastermind).